 Any Other Business

 T. Shigeta asked J. Afarin if he would be distributing his IOAG meeting presentation for the IOP prior to the discussion with the IOAG.
-J. Afarin responded that he would be provide it to everyone for their review prior to the meeting.
+J. Afarin responded that he would provide it to everyone for their review prior to the meeting.

 The CMC discussed the Agency reports and whether or not Agency reports would be provided at the next face to face CMC meeting in Berlin, Germany.
 It was agreed amongst the CMC members that they would not provide Agency reports, and that these reports would move with ISO reports during formal vs. informal meetings of the ISO.
 Thus, they will only be provided at the spring meetings of the CCSDS Management Council.